 So, if the weather is fine, you can enjoy birdwatching all year long.
-The cold is not the problem, but the frost because the access on the channels and lakes is dificult.
+The cold is not the problem, but the frost is, as this makes access to the channels and lakes difficult.

-Hope that I was able to convince you to search more things about the Danube Delta
+I hope that I was able to entice you to look up more information about the Danube Delta.

 P.S.
 I would like to thank two dear people:

-Musat Constantin – a lover of this place, the one who taught me a lot of things about the guide job, who scolded me for the garbage left by some of my guests 😊
+Musat Constantin – a lover of this place, the one who taught me a lot about being a guide, and who scolded me for the rubbish left behind by some of my guests 😊

-Adrian Nasturica – a true professional photographer, with who I discovered the pleasure of birdwatching and wildlife photography, a man with courage and confidence.
+Adrian Nasturica – a true professional photographer, with whom I’ve discovered my love for birdwatching and wildlife photography, a man with courage and confidence.